jLevere/AWSwireguardVPN/README.md

 sudo iptables -A INPUT -i eth0 -p udp -m state --state NEW,ESTABLISHED -m udp --dport 62013 -j ACCEPT
 ```

-Next we are going to allow icmp ping traffic from the internal subnet we will assign to our vpn network.
-I am using 10.1.0.0/24 for my internal network.
-We will set this subnet up later in wireguard interface configuration.
+Next we are going to allow icmp ping traffic from the vpn interface which I call wg0.
+We will set this up later.
 ```
 sudo iptables -A INPUT -i wg0 -p icmp --icmp-type echo-request -j ACCEPT
 ```